Nexus Player

-The Nexus Player was a digital media player co-developed by Google, Intel and Asus.
-It was the second media player in the Google Nexus family of consumer devices.
-Originally running the Android 5.0 ("Lollipop") operating system, it was the first device to employ the Android TV platform.
+The Nexus Player is a discontinued digital media player that was co-developed by Google, Intel and Asus.
+It is the second media player in the Google Nexus family of consumer devices.
+Originally running the Android 5.0 ("Lollipop") operating system, it is the first device to employ the Android TV platform.
 The Nexus player supports Google Cast, the feature for selecting and controlling media playback on a television that was first introduced by Chromecast.
 Sales of the Nexus Player were discontinued in May 2016, and product support ended in March 2018.

 History

 The Nexus Player was unveiled on October 15, 2014, and made available for pre-order two days later on the Google Play Store for $99, and later made available for purchase at retail stores in the US.

 On May 24, 2016, Google discontinued direct sales of the Nexus Player.
 In May 2017, Google announced that Google Assistant was coming to the Nexus Player later in the year.
 In November 2017, the device was updated with the Google Assistant feature through the monthly security update.
 In March 2018, Google confirmed that the Nexus Player would not receive Android 9 Pie and that security updates had also ended for the device.

-In August 2018, Android Headlines reported that some Nexus Player were facing an issue where they became inoperable.
+In August 2018, Android Headlines reported that some Nexus Player users were facing an issue where they became inoperable.